Skip to main content

 • Performs the actions defined in the Task

-• Extracts and returns the requested data
+• Scrapes and returns the requested data

 When to Use Single Runs vs Tables